 Changing your lifestyle is key to managing or preventing this serious condition

-New research in recent months has made clear that lifestyle changes can help you prevent and manage an increasingly common heart problem that could raise your risk for stroke by up to five times.
+Research has made clear that lifestyle changes can help you prevent and manage an increasingly common heart problem that could raise your risk for stroke by up to five times.

 About 2% of Americans under age 65 and 9% over that age have a type of irregular heartbeat called atrial fibrillation, according to the Centers for Disease Control and Prevention.
 Known as atrial fibrillation or Afib, the condition means that the top chambers of your heart are beating fast and irregularly so blood flow is affected.
 The likelihood of this increases with increasing age and the number of affected individuals will increase as the U.S. population gets older.
 It contributes to 130,000 deaths each year.